Alpe d'Huez

 4. 300 days of sunshine per year in the village

-8. 55 km of Nordic ski slopes
+8. Just under 50 km of Nordic ski slopes

-9. the longest black slope in Europe: the Sarenne and its 16 km descent
+9. The longest black slope in Europe: the Sarenne and its 16 km descent

-10. a single package for all stations
+10. A single package for all stations

 Three snowboarders at the top of a snowy slope, overlooking a forest at sunset.

-Alpe d'Huez offers an ideal setting
+Alpe d'Huez offers an ideal setting for

-for the practice of winter sports
+winter sports

 Skiing for everyone